 Kathy finishes her long run, bolts through the door making a beeline for the blender, oblivious to the sweat trail forming through the kitchen.

 She must chug her Green Smoothie in 30 minutes or the whole run will be a complete and utter waste.

-Sometimes that’s how nutrition for runners feels…a little insane, too many must’s and should’s, not enough “how the heck do I actually make this work and WHY?!”
+Sometimes that’s how a runners diet feels…a little insane, too many must’s and should’s, not enough “what makes my body feel good and WHY?!”